sei-international/LEAPMacro.jl/docs/src/dynamics.md

 ```
 The model does not explicitly calculate sector-specific labor productivity, employment, or wage.
 Instead, it calculates growth rates for each of these parameters and assumes the growth rates hold across all sectors.

-Labor productivity is assumed to rise with growth, following the Kaldor-Verdoorn law.
+Labor productivity is assumed to rise with growth, following the Kaldor-Verdoorn law[^2].
 While the Kaldor-Verdoorn coefficients vary between sectors, with a higher responsiveness in industry than services, for example, data are limited.
 For that reason, the Macro model calculates the growth rate of economy-wide average labor productivity,
 ```math
 \hat{\lambda} = \underline{\alpha}_\text{KV} \hat{Y} + \underline{\beta}_\text{KV}.
 ```